-According to Gerdau's Bylaws, the common shares have voting rights and the preferred shares have no voting rights although the holders of preferred share are entitle to attend to shareholders' meetings and to participate in the discussions.
+According to Gerdau's Bylaws, the common shares have voting rights and the preferred shares have no voting rights although the holders of preferred share are entitled to attend to shareholders' meetings and to participate in the discussions.

-Note, however, that the Company's Bylaws state, in Article 19, Paragraph 11, that the preferred shares shall acquire the right to vote if the Company, for three consecutive fiscal years, fails to pay the minimum dividends to which they are entitled, a right that the shares will hold until the first subsequent payment of dividends that the Company makes.
+Note, however, that the Company's Bylaws state, in Section 19, §11°, that the preferred shares shall acquire the right to vote if the Company, for three consecutive fiscal years, fails to pay the minimum dividends to which they are entitled, a right that the shares will hold until the first subsequent payment of dividends that the Company makes.